Block majorization-minimization with diminishing radius for constrained nonsmooth nonconvex optimization: Applications of the main result

-Here, the two factors $W$ and $H$ are called \textit{dictionary} and \textit{code} matrices of $X$, respectively.
-The interpretation of this approximate factorization is that the $r$ columns of $W$ give an approximate basis for spanning the $n$ columns of $X$, where the columns of $H$ give suitable linear coefficients for each approximation.
+where the two factors $W$ and $H$ are called \textit{dictionary} and \textit{code} matrices of $X$, respectively, and $\lambda_1 \ge 0$ is a $\ell_{1}$-regularizer for the code matrix $H$.
+Depending on the application contexts, we may impose some \textit{constraints} $\Theta^{(1)}$ and $\Theta^{(2)}$ on the dictionary and code matrices, respectively, such as nonnegativity or some other convex constraints.
+An interpretation of this approximate factorization is that the $r$ columns of $W$ give an approximate basis for spanning the $N$ columns of $X$, where the columns of $H$ give suitable linear coefficients for each approximation \cite{olshausen1997sparse}.